Sign up for free to listen for longer

 About the episode

-So much of the coverage of hip-hop’s 50th birthday has been fawning.
-Congratulatory.
-Devoid of meaningful critique.
-All that despite the fact that the art form has been soaked through with misogyny and homophobia from day one.
-So how do you celebrate hip-hop’s accomplishments while asking it to do better?
-Sam talks to journalist Kiana Fitzgerald, author of Ode to Hip-Hop, on how the women of hip-hop are leading the way today… but at what cost?
-And he catches up with hip-hop scholar Jason England, assistant professor of English at Carnegie Mellon University, who argues hip-hop’s midlife crisis has left an empty shell of what the genre once was.
+So much of the coverage of hip-hop’s 50th birthday has been congratulatory, in spite of its record of misogyny and anti-LGBTQ sentiment.
+In this episode of Into It, host Sam Sanders talks to journalist Kiana Fitzgerald about how the women of hip-hop are leading the way today, and he catches up with hip-hop scholar Jason England, who argues hip-hop's midlife crisis has left an empty shell of what the genre once was.
 Learn more about your ad choices.
 Visit podcastchoices.com/adchoices